ogcio/life-events/documentation/docs/processes.md

 1. Reviewers should provide constructive feedback and approve changes only when they meet project standards.
 2. Address feedback and make necessary adjustments.
 Re-request reviews if needed.
+3. A conversation is considered resolved once comment has been discussed and changes has been committed if necessary.
+Both the comment author and the PR creator can resolve a conversation.
+Ideally we want all the conversations to be resolved before approving a PR.
-3. Once approved, the pull request can be merged by the PR author or any other developer
+4. Once approved, the pull request can be merged by the PR author or any other developer

 ### Merging Guidelines